rioter00/MAGD487/ResumeBuilding.md

 - Created animated cutscenes for MTV series *Betty & Bubkus*.
 - Implemented cross-platform multiplayer servers for *Jupiter Horizon: Eventual Defeat*

-Include the position, company, and timespan of previous experience.
+Include the job title, company, and time held by title.

 Use active voice when highlighting experience.
 *If you can add 'by zombies' at the end of a sentence, you are using passive voice.*

+###### *
-\* Some sources suggest using two sections 'Accomplishments' and 'Employment History', where the former highlights notable achievements (usually near the top of the resume).
+Some sources suggest using two sections 'Accomplishments' and 'Employment History', where the former highlights notable achievements (usually near the top of the resume).

-#### Tailoring your resume
+### Tailoring your resume
 Your resume should be job-specific.
 If you are applying for a 2D background artist position, your private detective experience may be superfluous.
 Whether you choose to include them (2D art vs private detective experience) should depend on the job requirements.

 #### Order